 The boy “will require 24-hour attendant care for the rest of his life,” McKiggan continued.
 He hopes the $6 million settlement will adequately compensate the boy for his past and future medical care, along with the pain and suffering he has already experienced in his short life.

 So does the boy’s mother, Monique Chisholm, who was interviewed by a reporter for the Canadian Broadcasting Corporation.
-“This settlement allows us to give [our son] the best quality of life,” she said.
+“This settlement allows us to give

 The Extraordinary Expenses Of Severe Cerebral Palsy